nazmul4532-brainstation/springboot-app-chart/README.md

 ```yaml
   kind: StatefulSet
 ```
-is set in your template.
+is set in your custom values file.
 A StatefulSet is ideal for applications that require stable network identifiers, persistent storage, and ordered deployment and scaling.

 ### Service